 Prerequisite(s): 6 sem. hrs. of geography and environment including GENV 282, or instructor's consent.
-(0-0; 3-2) GENV 383 Geographic Data Analysis (3 sem. hrs.)
+(3-2) GENV 383 Geographic Data Analysis (3 sem. hrs.)
 Geography is an integrative spatial science that attempts to explain and predict the spatial distributions and variation of human activity and physical features on the Earth's surface.
-Geographers and Environmental scientists greatly benefit from the use of quantitative and computational analyses to help answer where, why and what-to-do questions.
+Geographers and Environmental scientists greatly benefit from the use of quantitative and computational analyses to help answer where, why, and what-to-do questions.
 Geographers might explore such questions as: what type of municipal transportation policy might best achieve more equitable access for urban residents to city services and facilities?
 Environmental scientists might ask: what sort of land use decisions are required to balance sustainable economic development with protection of wetlands in a fragile ecosystem?
 Students are invited into understanding and using statistical analysis as a means to develop a quantitative and computational inquiry.
 NB: Offered every other year.

 Prerequisite(s): 6 sem. hrs. of geography and environment.
-(0-0; 3-2) GENV 391, 392 Directed Studies in Geography and Environment (3 sem. hrs.)
+(3-2) GENV 391, 392 Directed Studies in Geography and Environment (3, 3 sem. hrs.)
 In special cases, with the instructor's consent, students may pursue an independent but guided reading and research course in a specialized area of geography of interest to students.
 Prerequisite(s): 6 sem. hrs. of geography and environment, and instructor's consent.
 See geography and environment coordinator.
-(3-0 or 3-0) GENV 395 Central America Field Study (3 sem. hrs.)
+(3-0) GENV 395 Central America Field Study (3 sem. hrs.)
 This experiential and interdisciplinary course fosters interaction with diverse physical and human environments.
 It provides exposure to the region's history, religions, politics, and socio-economic realities that shape the communication and cultures of Central America, and introduces students to cross-cultural communication.
 Cross-listed: MCOM 395.

-Prerequisite(s): Third year standing or instructor permission.
-(3-0 or 3-0).
-GENV 396 East Africa Field Study (3 sem. hrs.)
-This experiential and interdisciplinary course fosters interaction with diverse physical and human environments.
-It provides exposure to the region's history, religions, politics, and socio-economic realities that shape the communication and cultures of East Africa and introduces students to cross-cultural communication.
-Cross-listed: MCOM 396.